expectedparrot/edsl/docs/overview.rst

 EDSL is adept at handling a broad spectrum of research tasks that benefit from the integration of AI agents and language models.
 Potential applications include:

-*Survey Simulation and Experimental Research*: Create and simulate detailed surveys and experiments.
+**Survey Simulation and Experimental Research:** Create and simulate detailed surveys and experiments.

-*Data Labeling and Classification*: Efficiently label and classify large datasets.
+**Data Labeling and Classification:** Efficiently label and classify large datasets.

-*Data Augmentation*: Enhance datasets by generating synthetic, yet realistic, data additions.
+**Data Augmentation:** Enhance datasets by generating synthetic, yet realistic, data additions.

-*Synthetic Data Generation*: Produce completely new data sets that mimic real-world data for training and testing models.
+**Synthetic Data Generation:** Produce completely new data sets that mimic real-world data for training and testing models.

 Getting help